robertklep/node-sabnzbd/README.md

 Get contents of the SABnzbd queue.

-Returns the output of the [advanced queue command](http://wiki.sabnzbd.org/api#toc8), with an extra property `entries` containing a normalized version of the `slots` property:
+Provides the output of the [advanced queue command](http://wiki.sabnzbd.org/api#toc8), with an extra property `entries` containing a normalized version of the `slots` property:

 An entry contains the following properties: